The Impact of Quantum Computing on Cybersecurity

 Worse still, the threat is not just a future problem; it is already present.
 Malicious actors, particularly state-level agencies, are suspected of practicing what is known as “Harvest Now, Decrypt Later.”
 This strategy involves intercepting and storing massive amounts of encrypted data today, with the certainty of being able to decrypt it as soon as a capable quantum computer is available.
 It is precisely this type of long-term risk that motivates government bodies like ANSSI to establish roadmaps for migrating to quantum-resistant cryptography.
 Our secrets of today are therefore already mortgaged against the future.

-That is an excellent question.
-Hashing algorithms like SHA-256, which are essential for data integrity and cryptocurrency mining, are considered relatively robust against the quantum threat.
+Hashing algorithms (like SHA-256) and symmetric encryption face a different threat model.
 Grover’s algorithm, another quantum algorithm, could theoretically speed up attacks, but its impact is less devastating than Shor’s.
 The countermeasure is simply to double the length of the hash outputs to maintain the same level of security.
 The primary threat is therefore concentrated on asymmetric cryptography (RSA, ECC), which must be replaced entirely, as explained in analyses of Shor’s and Grover’s algorithms.

 At the heart of this global effort is a U.S. institution: the National Institute of Standards and Technology (NIST).
 Far from unilaterally imposing rules, NIST is acting as an orchestrator.
 In 2016, it launched a global competition, open to cryptographers worldwide, to submit and evaluate new algorithms capable of resisting both classical and quantum computers.